hdehal/job-search-resources/README.md

 While you should **not** exclude the legacy job boards for their poor UX, the following job boards are significantly faster to apply to by merely uploading your resume, checking a few boxes, and clicking submit.

-These modern job boards can be easily searched by Google, and filtered by your job title (e.g. "Design Manager"), posting date (e.g. "Past Week"), etc.:
+These modern job boards can be easily searched by Google, and *filtered* by your job title (e.g. "Product Designer"), posting date (e.g. "Past Week"), etc.:

 - :mag_right: [View all jobs posted on Greenhouse (Google Search)](https://www.google.com/search?hl=en&q=site%3Ahttps%3A%2F%2Fboards.greenhouse.io "View all jobs posted on Greenhouse (Google Search)")
 - :mag_right: [View all jobs posted on Jobvite (Google Search)](https://www.google.com/search?hl=en&q=site%3Ahttp%3A%2F%2Fjobs.jobvite.com "View all jobs posted on Jobvite (Google Search)")
 - :mag_right: [View all jobs posted on Lever (Google Search)](https://www.google.com/search?hl=en&q=site%3Ahttps%3A%2F%2Fjobs.lever.co "View all jobs posted on Lever (Google Search)")

 #### Setup Alerts
-Search for jobs directly in Google and setup *email* alerts on your post on their job portal [Google](https://www.google.com/search?hl=en&q=design+manager+job&ibp=htl;jobs "Google").
+Search for jobs directly in Google and setup *email* alerts on your post on the [Google job portal](https://www.google.com/search?hl=en&q=product+designer+job&ibp=htl;jobs "Google").
 You should also setup alerts on your [LinkedIn](https://www.linkedin.com/jobs/?showJobAlertsModal=true "LinkedIn") searches.

 ## Job Boards
 <img align="right" width="250" src="https://raw.githubusercontent.com/hdehal/job-search-resources/master/images/MessyDoodle.png">